Lung Transplant: Finding an Organ Donor

-When the Lung Transplant Team has determined you are an appropriate candidate for lung transplant, they will discuss this treatment option with you and will help you begin the search for an organ donor.
+When the lung transplant team has determined you are an appropriate candidate for lung transplant, they will discuss this treatment option with you in detail and will begin the search for an organ donor.

 Where does the new lung come from?

 Donor lungs are located through UNOS.
 The donor might have recently died or be brain dead, which means that although the donor's body is being kept alive by machines, the brain has no sign of life.
 Donors give their permission for organ donation before their death.
 Some state laws require that the donor's family must also give consent for organ donation at the time of the donor's death.